rustic-rs/docs/src/commands/misc/deduplication.md

 doesn't work unless the repositories share the same parameters, the so-called chunker parameters.

-Rustic enforces identical chunker parameters - if you try to copy to a repository with different chunker parameter, you get an error like
+rustic enforces identical chunker parameters - if you try to copy to a repository with different chunker parameter, you get an error like

 ```console